Duke Friedrich August of Oldenburg: Marriage and issue

 Friedrich August's first wife was Princess Marie Cécile of Prussia, a daughter of Louis Ferdinand, Prince of Prussia (second son of William, German Crown Prince) and his wife, Grand Duchess Kira Kirillovna of Russia.
 They married in Berlin in a civil ceremony on 3 December 1965 and a religious ceremony the following day.
 He was working as an agricultural expert.
 The ceremony was the first Hohenzollern marriage in Berlin since 1913.

 Friedrich August and Marie-Cécile have three children: a son, and two daughters.
 Marie-Cécile and Friedrich August divorced on 23 November 1989.
 On 9 February 1991, Friedrich August was remarried to Donata Countess of Castell-Rüdenhausen in Rüdenhausen, Germany.
-She was the widow of Marie-Cécile's brother, Louis Ferdinand Prince of Prussia (1944 - 1977) (son of Louis Ferdinand, Prince of Prussia - 1907 - 1994).
+She was the widow of Marie-Cécile's brother, Louis Ferdinand Prince of Prussia (1944 - 1977) (son of Louis Ferdinand, Prince of Prussia - 1907 - 1994) and mother of Prince Georg Friedrich of Prussia (the current Head of the Royal House of Prussia).
 Donata died at Traunstein on 5 September 2015 after a long illness.